 The longhand form of a module declaration, which works in a REPL as well as a file, is

 (module name-id initial-module-path decl ...)

 where the name-id is a name for the module, initial-module-path is an initial import, and each decl is an import, export, definition, or expression.
-In the case of a file, name-id must match the name of the containing file, minus its directory path or file extension, but name-id is ignored when the module is required through its file’s path.
+In the case of a file, name-id normally matches the name of the containing file, minus its directory path or file extension, but name-id is ignored when the module is required through its file’s path.

 For example, the "cake.rkt" example of the previous section could be written as

 (module cake racket (provide print-cake) (define (print-cake n) (show " ~a " n #\.) (show " .-~a-. " n #\|) (show " | ~a | " n #\space) (show "---~a---" n #\-)) (define (show fmt n ch) (printf fmt (make-string n ch)) (newline)))

 > (require 'cake)

 Declaring a module does not immediately evaluate the body definitions and expressions of the module.
 The module must be explicitly required at the top level to trigger evaluation.
 After evaluation is triggered once, later requires do not re-evaluate the module body.